Treatment for a hiatus hernia is usually only necessary if it's causing problems.

 Most people tolerate PPI well and side effects are uncommon.
 When they do occur they are usually mild and may include headaches, diarrhoea, feeling sick, or constipation.

-To minimise any side effects, your GP will prescribe the lowest possible dose of PPIs they think will be effective in controlling your symptoms.
+To minimise any side effects, your GP will prescribe the lowest possible dose of PPIs they think will be effective.
 You should let your GP know if the prescribed dose of PPIs doesn't work.
 A stronger dose may be needed.

 If your symptoms are not responding to other forms of treatment, your GP may prescribe a short-term dose of a prokinetic.
 Examples of prokinetic medicines include domperidone and metoclopramide.